waltermity/llm-d-inference-scheduler/docs/architecture.md

 **PrefillHeader**<br>
 Sets a header for use in disaggregated prefill/decode<br>
-*Type*: prefill-header<br>
+*Type*: prefill-header-handler<br>
 *Parameters*:<br>
 \- `prefillProfile` specifies the name of the profile used for the prefill scheduling.
 Only needed if the prefill profile is not named `prefill`.<br>

 **PdProfileHandler**<br>